Analysis: With the exercises in Taiwan, Xi tries to save the Pelosi crisis - ExBulletin

 Bringing Taiwan into Beijing’s arms is the centerpiece of the unfinished business that would cement Xi’s stature alongside Mao and vindicate his 2018 decision to abandon term limits.

-Despite widespread frustration over a zero-COVID policy that has plunged the country into a third year of self-imposed isolation and battered the world’s second-largest economy, Xi is set to secure an unprecedented third five-year term in a key post.
-Communist Party Congress this year.
+Despite widespread frustration over a zero Covid policy that has plunged the country into a third year of self-imposed isolation and battered the world’s second-largest economy, Mr Xi is set to secure an unprecedented third five-year term at a key congress in the Communist Party this year.

-Domestically, Beijing must balance outrage over Pelosi’s visit with embarrassment at not preventing it, observers said.
+Domestically, Beijing must balance outrage over Ms Pelosi’s visit with embarrassment at not preventing it, observers said.

 State media highlighted the drills with videos and commentary extolling China’s advanced military capabilities.